 - each meeting is anticipated to be between one and two hours.

-The report will assess the proposal considering the principle, the design, impact on local amenities, highway safety, ground/environmental issues, and any necessary contributions or obligations that are necessary to make the development acceptable.
-The report will conclude summarising if the officer can or cannot support the scheme, or if further information is required before a conclusion can be reached.
+The report will assess the proposal considering the principle, design and impact on local amenities, highway safety, ground/environmental issues, and any necessary contributions or obligations that are necessary to make the development acceptable.
+The report will conclude summarising if the officer can or cannot support the scheme or if further information is required before a conclusion can be reached.

 Constructive feedback from all internal consultees and the case officer will be provided with any potential solutions.